Norway

 The “Almost sufficient” rating indicates that Norway’s climate policies and action in 2030 are not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow Norway’s approach, warming could be held at—but not well below—2°C.

-Norway’s electricity generation is almost exclusively renewable: in 2020, 90% of electricity was generated by hydro power plants and 2.6% from wind farms.
-Less than 2% of generation was from thermal power plants, mostly in industrial heat processes.
+Norway’s electricity generation is almost exclusively renewable, with 98% of electricity generated from renewable sources in 2024.
+90% of this clean electricity is generated by hydroelectric power plants, with wind and solar providing an additional nearly 10%.
+Fossil oil and gas remain in the system, accounting for about 2% of power generation.
+Importantly, the share of oil and gas generation is rising.
 As a result of its prominent hydropower supply, Norway can play a key role in balancing the electricity grids of neighbouring countries, depending on the weather in a given year.

-Despite Norway’s relatively high carbon tax, its oil and gas sector continues to be a large emissions source, making up over a quarter of total emissions in 2020.
-The vast majority of emissions resulting from this sector are from combustion abroad.
-While this enormous source of emissions is not counted under Norway’s emissions inventory, it far outweighs total domestic emissions and represents a blight on Norway’s climate record.
-The current government has refused to consider a phase-out of this sector, confirming its commitment to allowing an expansion of drilling and exploration in the Barents Sea, though this decision is currently being challenged in the European Court of Human Rights.
+Despite Norway’s relatively high carbon tax, its oil and gas sector continues to be a large emissions source.
+The emissions of that sector that occur in Norway contributed one-quarter of total emissions in 2024 (Norsk Petroleum, 2025a).
+But the vast majority of emissions from this sector are from combustion abroad.
+These emissions are not counted under Norway’s emissions inventory but are more than ten times higher than total domestic emissions and represent a blight on Norway’s climate record.

-The full policy and action analysis is available here.
+The full Policies and Action analysis can be found here.

 NDC target